tanmaymishu/laravel-funnel/README.md

  - Even nested related model's attribute can be bound to a parameter.
 If we want to fetch all the posts that have the reply body `Bar` in the comments, we can achieve that too as long as the relationships exist:
     - Example Command: `php artisan funnel:filter Reply --attribute=comments.replies.body`
     - Example URL: `http://example.com/posts?reply=Bar`

+ ### Eager-loading
+ - Funnel comes with eager-loading support out of the box.
+Pass your relation to the default `?with` query param.
+Example: `http://example.com/posts?with=comments,categories`.
+ - If you need to customize the eager key name, which is by default `with`, you can do so from `config/funnel.php`.
+Before you do so, you need to publish your config files by running the following command:
+`php artisan vendor:publish --provider="TanmayMishu\LaravelFunnel\FunnelServiceProvider"`

  ### Customization
  - If the generated `apply()` method of the filter class doesn't fit your need, you can always implement your own `apply()` method but it should match the signature of the parent class.